The Last Spritz

 Azzaro The Most Wanted

 The Most Wanted is the under-$100 compliment machine.
-Cardamom on top, toffee and caramel in the heart, warm amberwood in the base — it's gourmand-adjacent without crossing into dessert territory.
-The result is warm, inviting, and persistently complimented.
-It punches at fragrances three times the price.
+Cardamom on top, toffee in the heart, warm amberwood in the base — gourmand-adjacent without crossing into dessert.
+The result is warm, inviting, and persistently complimented; it reads like fragrances three times the price.

-FragranceNet has the 1.6oz at $85 — Amazon's listing is north of $115, which is why the buy-link points to FragranceNet.
-The Azzaro presentation is clean and gift-appropriate, the projection is excellent for the first 4–6 hours, and the dry-down stays pleasant well into hour 10.
-If you want one fragrance under $100 that reliably gets noticed, this is it.
+FragranceNet has the 1.6oz at $75–$95 — Amazon's listing runs higher, which is why the buy-link points to FragranceNet.
+The projection turns heads for the first few hours and the warm drydown lingers into the night.
+If you want one bottle under $100 that reliably gets noticed, this is it.
 See the full breakdown.

 Full review on our Best Men's Colognes of 2026 list.